-Trojan Web Express provides students with online access to registration, transcripts, schedules, and program evaluations.
+Trojan Web Express provides students with online access to registration, transcripts and schedules.
 Access is provided at http://phenix.troy.edu.
 Students may contact the Information Technology Help Desk for help with access problems at 448-5220.

 General Information

 Advisement